What is Amendment 9?

 - 218,000 jobs and $36.6B in GDP are support by Florida’s tourism economy

 - Offshore oil drilling and oil spills are a public health hazard

 - 1,700 local, state, and federal officials oppose drilling expansion

-As a citizen of Florida demanding my right to safe beaches and the economic protection of our states’ thriving, tourism-based economy, I pledge to vote YES on Amendment 9 in November and asking my friends and family to do the same.
+As a citizen of Florida demanding my right to safe beaches and the economic protection of our state's thriving, tourism-based economy, I pledge to vote YES on Amendment 9 in November and ask my friends and family to do the same.

 (Note: Zip Code is required in address field for location purposes)